pyhys/minimalmodbus/docs/develop.rst

 This is rather un-pythonic, but is intended to give more clear error messages (for easier remote support).

-Note that the term 'address' is ambigous, why it is better to use the terms 'register address' or 'slave address'.
+Note that the term 'address' is ambiguous, why it is better to use the terms 'register address' or 'slave address'.

 Use only external links in the README.txt, otherwise they will not work on Python